 Lack of Initiative

-When it comes to disconnection in your company, it’s not a one size fits all solution and can pop up from anyone and anywhere from high to low performers.
+When it comes to the disengaged in your company, it’s not a one size fits all solution and can pop up from anyone and anywhere from high to low performers.
 An excellent place to start with solving it is by creating a culture of open communication.
 This means acknowledging employee successes, asking for feedback and designing surveys to gather information directly from your people on how they feel, for example, what is going right, wrong, suggestions for improvement and anything in between.
-By providing this kind of transparency and involvement, you’re more likely to activate that sense of community needed to keep people motivated, engaged with each other, their work and the company.
+By providing this kind of transparency and involvement, you’re more likely to activate that sense of community needed to keep people motivated as well as engaged with each other, their work and the company.